UnlyEd/next-right-now/docs/concepts/variants.md

 Here is a short list of all variants that we consider to support in the future:
 - ST (as an alternative to current MST)
 - SSG (as an alternative to current SSR)
-- Platform i18n without Locize provider (as an alternative to current Locize provider, which isn't free)
+- Static i18n without Locize provider (as an alternative to current Locize provider, which isn't free)
-- No platform i18n and no content i18n support either (completely remove platform/content i18n support as an alternative for those who don't need related i18n complexity and prefer to keep things simpler)
+- No static i18n and no dynamic i18n support
+    (completely remove any i18n support as an alternative for those who don't need related i18n complexity and prefer to keep things simpler)

 ---